 Beach Walk 637 – How to Complain

 Complaining is very popular these days.
 Surprisingly, I am not altogether against it.
-It has a role to play in giving each other feedback on what's not working.
+It has a role to play in giving each other feedback on what’s not working.
 I think we are more effective though when we apply a little consciousness to the task, instead of unfettered reactions.
-There are some funny commercials on DirecTV, though the one I just saw complaining about the customers doesn't appear to be posted just yet.
-I also blogged about messy customers too; "There is magic and millions in those messes."
-Bonus: Sunrise footage,
+There are some funny commercials on DirecTV, though the one I just saw complaining about the customers doesn’t appear to be posted just yet.
+I also blogged about messy customers too; “There is magic and millions in those messes.”
+Bonus: Sunrise footage.

 Please welcome and check out our show sponsor, Primo Water.
 Primo Water is a new, environmentally-friendly water bottled in a natural plastic made from plants, a renewable resource grown on American soil.
-Meet us on The Reef to discuss this cool new technology.

 Hawaiian word: